 — Lindsay Lohan (@lindsaylohan) June 24, 2016

 She lighted up our feeds with her tweets, which didn’t go unnoticed by the larger public.
-Her insightful tweets even warranted some skepticism; some onlookers questioned whether Lohan’s handle was being hacked.
+Her insightful tweets even warranted some skepticism; some onlookers questioned whether Lohan’s handle had been hacked.
 View a full narrative of Lohan’s live tweeting.

 5. Edward Snowden was an influencer.